Gontar384/MyProjects/README.md

 Hello, I'm new in programming world!
-Been learning for a few month and I try to publish there some of my small projects, which I learn on.
+Been learning for a few months and I try to publish there some of my small projects, which I learn on.
 Have a nice day!